My girlfriend didn’t think selling on eBay was worth it anymore, which is why she closed down her little eBay business right around 2011.

 After taxes, shipping costs, eBay fees, and of course, the cost of the product itself, she was making a few dollars on each item which was making it worthwhile for her, especially since she was doing it in her free time.

-Little by little fees started getting more and more, to the point where she was making less than a dollar on each shoe and that really was not worth it.
+Little by little fees started becoming higher and higher, to the point where she was making less than a dollar on each sale and that really was not worth it.

-At the same I noticed a lot of other small time sellers packing their bags as well.
+At the same I noticed a lot of other small time sellers packing their bags as well, partly due to so many other better auction sites like eBay.

 It seemed like only the big guys were making a decent profit.